Hawaii Vehicle Sales Tax & Fees [+ Calculator]

 Hawaii EV Rebates & Incentives

-Hawaii offers some incentives to encourage more people to purchase electric vehicles in their state.
+Hawaii may offer some incentives to encourage more people to purchase electric vehicles in their state.

 This includes a federal tax incentive of up to $7,500 as well as a possible discount on a smart charging station from Enel X for qualifying vehicles.